Orange-OpenSource/conllueditor/README.md

 * `_` delete all features of active word
 * `delete`-key deletes active word
 * `?` shows/hides list of shortcuts
+* `&` followed by two digits.
+Shift the syntax tree so that the token with the given ID is centered in the visible part of the tree.

 # Multiuser/save/git
 The ConlluEditor can be used by multiple annotators at the time, provided that **no sentence is edited by more than one person at a time**.